Why is it essential to wash your Locks properly?

 👉 This step allows for a more effective wash and a faster rinse.

-Step 2: Choose a shampoo that is truly suitable for locs
+Step 2: Choose a shampoo truly suited for Locks

-Choosing the shampoo for locs is crucial.
-A bad product can leave residue inside the locs, cause odors, or make the hair heavy and dull.
+The choice of shampoo for Locks is crucial.
+A bad product can leave residues inside the Locks, cause odors, or make the hair heavy and dull.

 - ✔ Residue-free (easy to rinse)